Top 15 Live Video Streaming Software: Everything You Need to Know [2022 Update]

 - Built-in titling tool that supports animation via XAML

-- Live streaming platform integrations (including with the Dacast streaming platform)
+- Live streaming platform integrations (including with the Dacast video platform)

 - vMix Social allows you to pull and display content from popular social media platforms